 ‘Would you care to share this work of genius with me?’

 ‘Dumbledore’s been keeping too close an eye on me.
 Between his control of the wards and Snape’s lessons, I can’t get out to do anything he might suspect me of.
 And the moment he realises I might be trouble, he’ll dispose of his sacrifice.’

 ‘You think you’ve found a way to outmanoeuvre Albus Dumbledore?
 Tom was always wary of him for a reason.’

 ‘He thinks I am on his side, still.’
 Harry shrugged.
 ‘And why wouldn’t he?
 The other sides are Voldemort, who murdered my parents and keeps trying to kill me, or the Ministry, who continue to slander me.’

-‘I will.
-Nev has started a group to openly flout the Ministry’s rules about teaching students under Dumbledore’s influence to fight.
-I managed to get them to name themselves Dumbledore’s Army.’
+‘I will take him by surprise.
+Nev has started illicitly teaching students and I managed to get them to name themselves Dumbledore’s Army.’
 Harry grinned.
 ‘Once the group’s discovered, there’ll be nothing Dumbledore can do.
 Umbridge will leap at the chance to oust him and control the school.
 Either he tries to fight the Ministry, which helps Voldemort, or he lets the Ministry expel thirty of the students including his martyr and those closest to him.
 He definitely can’t allow that.’

 ‘It’s no more than he deserves for trying to sacrifice a member of my family.’
 Salazar’s eyes darkened.
 ‘Were I more than a shadow of magic and canvas, I would rip him limb from limb.’
 His wand fountained green and silver sparks and the snake cowered behind his neck.
 ‘What about the woman?’